stefanprodan/swarm-gcp-faas/README.md

 * creates a dedicated network and a firewall rule to allow internal traffic between swarm nodes
 * provisions 5 VMs with Ubuntu 16.04 LTS and a 50GB boot disk
-* starts the manager nodes and installs Docker CE via SSH
+* starts the manager nodes and installs Docker CE and the Stackdrive logging agent via SSH
 * customizes the Docker daemon systemd config by enabling the experimental features and the metrics endpoint
 * initializes the first manager node as the Docker Swarm leader and extracts the join tokens
 * starts the worker nodes in parallel and setups Docker CE the same as on the manager node